jmreicha/yaak/README.md

        addresses: [192.168.1.1]
 ```

+Then restart the networking with `sudo netplan apply`.

-In Ubuntu 16.04 I found the dns-nameserver setting didn't stick after a reboot
+In Ubuntu 16.04/18.04 I found the dns-nameserver setting didn't stick after a reboot
 so chose another method.

 ```bash